Trogón Colinegro

 Black-tailed Trogon

 Habitat: The Black-tailed Trogon can be found in a variety of forested habitats, including tropical and subtropical forests, as well as wooded savannas.
-They typically inhabit dense vegetation and can be found at different altitudes.
+They inhabit dense vegetation and can be found at different altitudes.

-Behavior: Trogon birds are known for their distinctive calls, which are often used to communicate with each other and establish territories.
+Behavior: Trogon birds are known for their calls, which are often used to communicate with each other and establish territories.
 They are also known for their perching behavior, where they sit quietly on branches and watch for insects and small fruits to feed on.

 Breeding: Black-tailed Trogons are monogamous birds.
 They build their nests in tree cavities or abandoned woodpecker holes, where the female lays 2-3 eggs.
 Both parents take care of the eggs and the young birds after they hatch.

-Conservation Status: The conservation status of the Black-tailed Trogon in Colombia is currently listed as "Least Concern" by the International Union for Conservation of Nature (IUCN).
+Conservation Status: The conservation status of the Black-tailed Trogon in Colombia is listed as Least Concern by IUCN.

 MALE